RedDawe/Growing-denseNet-on-cifar10/README.md

 - instead of using just pooling as in the paper, you do pooling, but at the same time you use convolution of the same size with valid padding and then you concatenate the two
 - always has the same shape
 - you retrain every time

-# Disclaimer
-The dense3n is just an idea.
-For luck of computational resources I couldn't train or fine-tune the network, or even try the netwok on ImageNet.
-The ideas should apply though.

-Also, probably read CLR, NasNet and denseNet papers before this.